 Recommended by the Finance Advisory Committee - 6 Ayes - 0 Nays - 1 Not Present

 ARTICLE 21.
-To see if the Town will vote to raise and appropriate the sum of two thousand eight hundred fifty-eight dollars ($2,858) to pay the Town’s share of the Up-Island Regional School District’s Phase III upgrade of the fire alarm system at the West Tisbury School providing design, procurement, installation, project management, and any costs incidental and relative thereto.
-Provided however the other two member Towns of the District approve in their share of the total project cost of $21,440.
+To see if the Town will vote to raise and appropriate the sum of two thousand eight hundred fifty-eight dollars ($2,858) to pay the Town’s share of the Up-Island Regional School District’s Phase III upgrade of the fire alarm system at the West Tisbury School providing design, procurement, installation, project management, and any costs incidental and relative thereto; provided, however, that the other two member Towns of the District approve their share of the total project cost of $21,440.

 Submitted by: Up-Island Regional School District